GoogleChrome/web.dev/src/site/content/en/learn/privacy/third-parties/index.md

 Continuing with that same example—when the image loads from the third-party site, it can include a cookie, and that cookie will be sent back to the third-party when the user next requests that image.
 This means that the third party can know that their service is being used on your site, and it can send back a cookie, potentially with a unique ID for that user.
-This means that the next time the user visits your site, or <em>any other site which includes a resource from that third party</em>, that unique
-ID cookie will be sent again.
+This means that the next time the user visits your site, or _any other site which includes a resource from that third party_, that unique ID cookie will be sent again.
 This allows the third party to build up a log of where that user visits: your site, other sites that use the same third-party resource, all over the web.